About ASA

 Once the land is protected by a conservation easement, ASA takes on a permanent responsibility for stewardship, including annual visits to the land and meetings with landowners to ensure that conservation goals are maintained.

-Conservation easements endure forever, meaning these acres will always be kept as farmland.
+Conservation easements are in perpetuity, meaning the acres protected by ASA will always be kept as farmland and forests.
 Forever.